The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Conclusion

 \section{Conclusion}

-Employing a generic way to characterize the set of fair link prediction distributions, we can compute the I-projection of any link predictor model onto this set.
-That distance, i.e. the KL-divergence between the model and its I-projection, can then be used as a principled regularizer during the training process and can be applied to a wide range of fairness criteria.
+Employing a generic way to characterize the set of fair link prediction distributions, we can compute the I-projection of any graph model onto this set.
+That distance, i.e. the KL-divergence between the model and its I-projection, can then be used as a principled regularizer during the training process and can be applied to a wide range of statistical fairness criteria.
 We evaluated the benefit of our proposed method for two such criteria: demographic parity and equalized opportunity.

 Overall, our regularizer caused significant improvements in the desired fairness notions, at a relatively minimal cost in predictive power.
 In this it outperformed the baseline fairness modifications for graph embedding methods, which could not leverage its debiased embeddings to perform fair link prediction according to generic fairness criteria.
 In the future, more task-specific link prediction fairness criteria can be defined within our framework, taking inspiration from social graph or recommender systems literature.
 Moreover, our proposed regularizer can be extended beyond graph data structures.